 Water use data charges – what you need to know

-This is an annual fixed fee of $230 charged to each consent to take water over 5 litres per second, and covers the previous water season from July 2019 to June 2020.
-Every water take consent that is required to submit data is subject to this charge.
+This is an annual fixed fee of $230 charged to each consent to take water over 5 litres per second, and covers the previous July-June water season.

 Keeping an eye on our water resources

 Canterbury’s alpine braided rivers carry billions of litres of water from the Southern Alps/Kā Tiritiri o te Moana to the sea, recharging underground aquifers along the way.

 This water has important value as an amenity for recreational, economic and cultural use, so we need to be careful how we manage the water in our rivers and below ground.

 With wide plains and proximity to fresh water sources, it’s unsurprising that almost two-thirds of the country’s irrigated land is in Canterbury, and ensuring that our water resources are sustainably managed comes at a cost.

 What’s expected of us

 From 2016, the Ministry for the Environment required all consents that take more than 5 litres of water per second to have an independently verified water meter installed, which provides an accurate record of water use to the regional council.

 More recent regulations that took effect in September 2020 mean that over the next six years, if you have a consent to take more than 5 litres a second, you will need to ensure you have a water meter that is capable of measuring water use every 15 minutes, and this data will need to be sent to us.